1

 Essential Responsibilities:

-• Demonstrates understanding of the physiologic and psychological effects of normal aging by assessing, planning, implementing and evaluating care to meet the needs of those populations served.
+• Demonstrates understanding of the physiological and psychological effects of normal aging by assessing, planning, implementing and evaluating care to meet the needs of those populations served.
 Demonstrates effective communication skills with those specific age populations served.
 Identifies own learning needs and participates in educational programs related to those age-specific patient populations served (Neonatal, Pediatric, Adolescent, Geriatric).
 Collaborates, communicates and coordinates with other health care team members in planning and implementing care.
 Assesses the needs of designated patients requiring hospitalization; initiates nursing admission database and discharge planning in collaboration with inpatient staff and physician.
 Cooperates and communicates effectively with other team members in order to accomplish the workload.

 • Communicates recognition of the patients and family/significant others psychosocial, cultural and emotional needs in each nurse-patient interaction.
 Orients patients and family/significant others to the role of the professional nurse and other health care team members, the nursing services available, and the means of access to those services.
 Reinforces orientation to the Consumer Bill of Rights and Responsibilities.
-Identifies the patients educational needs as part of the nursing assessment.
+Identifies the patient-s educational needs as part of the nursing assessment.
 Develops an educational component for each nursing care plan.
 Provides teaching/counseling congruent with patients and family/significant others learning needs and the medical plan of care.
 Encourages patient compliance with therapeutic and medical regimens.
 Teaching is based on scientific and behavioral knowledge.

 • Assesses patient lifestyle risk factors.
 Integrates health promotion and preventive aspects of care with the ongoing assessment of nursing care needs.
 Works with patient to develop a plan to improve general health status.
 Implements physical and psychological preventive measures.
 Promotes patient self-care responsibility for meeting their own health needs.
 Adheres to KFHPW documentation standards.
 Provides a safe environment for each patient and adheres to KFHPW safety standards.
 Adheres to KFHPW infection control standards and guidelines, including the guidelines for reporting communicable diseases.